-In general, equity securities and mutual funds traded on national securities exchange are valued at the last quoted sales price, except securities traded on the NASDAQ Stock Market, Inc.

-("NASDAQ"), which are valued in accordance with the NASDAQ Official Closing Price.
+In general, equity securities and mutual funds traded on national securities exchange are valued at the last quoted sales price, except securities traded on the NASDAQ Stock Market, Inc. ("NASDAQ"), which are valued in accordance with the NASDAQ Official Closing Price.
 The unitized portfolio invests in equity securities to gain exposure to the overall direction of global equity markets.
-The underlying securities within the account have quoted prices available in active markets and have no redemption restrictions and, therefore, are classified as Level 1 investments at USMF.

-Level 2 securities represent approximately 1.70% and 1.53% of the total investment in special strategies - USMF at June 30, 2017 and 2016, respectively, and include the following investment types:
+Equity Securities and Mutual Funds represents approximately 29.3% and 28.4% of the total investment held by USMF at June 30, 2018 and 2017, respectively.

-Managed accounts investing in U.S. treasury notes and bonds, U.S. agency securities corporate and municipal bonds, and collateralized mortgage obligations and mortgage backed securities
+Managed accounts investing in U.S. treasury notes and bonds, U.S. agency securities corporate and municipal bonds, and collateralized mortgage obligations and mortgage backed securities.
 Fair value, liquidity and related income of these securities are sensitive to changes in economic conditions, including real estate value, delinquencies and/or defaults, and may be adversely affected by shifts in the market's perception of the issuers and changes in interest rates and credit downgrades.
 The unitized portfolio invests in these assets to protect in the event of sudden interest rate changes as well as to maintain liquidity for spending needs and unfunded commitment liability.

-Level 3 securities represent approximately 68.27% and 77.96% of the total investment in special strategies - USMF at June 30, 2017 and 2016, respectively, and include the following investment types:
+Investments in U.S. treasury notes and bonds, U.S. agency securities corporate and municipal bonds, and collateralized mortgage obligations and mortgage backed securities represents approximately 0% and 0.8% of the total investment held by USMF at June 30, 2018 and 2017, respectively.